 NOTE: Can cause cache hammering, where multiple rapid requests cause duplicate reload requests.
-You can attempt to fix this via using locking or other tricks, but 99% of the time, it's OK to just ignore this problem.
+You can attempt to fix this via using locking or other tricks, but 99% of the time,

 Cache Invalidation Strategy update invalidation

 - Proactive approach. - Any time that you know you have updated the underlying data, expire any cache that included it. - Alternatively, don't just expire but update the cache.